smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 - having sub directories containing python files (`.py` files also knwown as modules)
 - the sub directories (also known as packages) containing python files should also contain an `__init__.py` file

-Having a python project packaged basically means that its code will to be able to function in any context, since its `setup.py` and dependencies (`requirements.txt`, `MANIFEST.in` formally describe how to use it.
+Having a python project packaged basically means that its code will be able to function in any context, since its `setup.py` and dependencies (`requirements.txt`, `MANIFEST.in`) formally describe how to use it.

-In our case we want our packaged project to be run on the servers of the `AI Platform` so that our model is trained.
+In our case we want our packaged project to be run on the servers of the `AI Platform` in order to train our model.

 ### Running python files from the command line